Paperspace/paperspace-node/README.md

 ### Setup a Paperspace Account

 Before you can use this tool, you'll need a [Paperspace account](https://paperspace.com).
-You'll use this account request access to the Paperspace API/Gradient Beta, and to obtain a Paperspace API key.
+You'll use this account to obtain a Paperspace API key.

 After creating your Paperspace account check your email to confirm your account before logging in.

-### Request Access to the Paperspace API and Gradient Beta

-To use the Paperspace API or Gradient tools you will need to request access to the *Paperspace API and Gradient Beta*.
-To do this first log into your [Paperspace account](https://paperspace.com).
-Then go to the [Gradient console](https://www.paperspace.com/console/gradient) and fill out the form to request access.

-You will subsequently receive an email confirmation when your acess request is approved (usually within 24 hours).

 ### Obtaining an API key

-Once you have been approved for access to the *Paperspace API and Gradient Beta*  you will need to obtain a API key.
+Once you have created a Paperspace Account you will need to obtain a API key.

 Your API key allows you to access the Paperspace APIs and Gradient features from the command line, or from within apps that you develop.
 Each API key has an API Token name associated with it.

-There are two ways to create an API key, either via the Paperspace CLI, or from within the [API]((https://www.paperspace.com/console/account/api)) section of your Paperspace console.
+There are two ways to create an API key, either via the Paperspace CLI, or from within the [API](https://www.paperspace.com/console/account/api) section of your Paperspace console.

 #### Option 1: Obtain an API key via Paperspace CLI